 Deploying an Interop Application

 An interop application typically includes a .NET client assembly, one or more interop assemblies representing distinct COM type libraries, and one or more registered COM components.
-The Windows Software Development Kit (SDK) provides tools to import and convert a type library to an interop assembly.
-You must ship the interop assembly with the other assemblies that make up your application.
+Visual Studio and the Windows Software Development Kit (SDK) provide tools to import and convert a type library to an interop assembly, as discussed in Importing a Type Library as an Assembly.
+There are two ways to deploy an interop application:

-To install an assembly to be used privately, both the application EXE and the interop assembly containing imported COM types must be installed in the same directory structure.
+To install an assembly to be used privately, both the application executable and the interop assembly that contains imported COM types must be installed in the same directory structure.
 The following illustration shows an unsigned interop assembly to be used privately by Client1.exe and Client2.exe, which reside in separate application directories.
 The interop assembly, which is called LOANLib.dll in this example, is installed twice.

 All COM components associated with the application must be installed in the Windows registry.
 If Client1.exe and Client2.exe in the illustration are installed on different computers, you must register the COM components on both computers.

 Assemblies that are shared by multiple applications should be installed in a centralized repository called the global assembly cache. .NET clients can access the same copy of the interop assembly, which is signed and installed in the global assembly cache.
 For more information about producing and using primary interop assemblies, see Primary Interop Assemblies.